Skip to content

 external_db.external_table;

-The following sections demonstrate how to create an external model containing metadata about external_db.external_table, which contains columns column_a and column_b.
+The following sections demonstrate how to create an external model containing external_db.external_table's column information.

 Writing YAML by hand

-The following example demonstrates a typical content of the schema.yaml file:
+This example demonstrates the structure of a schema.yaml file:

 - name: external_db.external_table